Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which two of the following are true about the Scrum Master role? (choose the best two answers)

-- [x] The Scrum Master teaches the Development Team to keep the Scrum meetings to their time-box.
+- [x] The Scrum Master teaches the Developers to keep the Scrum meetings to their time-box.
 - [ ] The Scrum Master is responsible for updating the Sprint Burndown.
-- [ ] The Scrum Master assigns tasks to Development Team members when they need work.
+- [ ] The Scrum Master assigns tasks to Developers when they need work.
 - [x] The Scrum Master helps those outside the team interact with the Scrum Team.
 - [ ] At the Sprint Review, the Scrum Master identifies what has been "Done" and what has not been "Done".